 - Presets of your recording software.

-Bonus vocal tip – Invest in premium equipment
+Bonus vocal tip – Invest in premium equipment.
+The best gear is optimized to help you achieve the podcast voice

 In our podcasting gear guide, you can also find recommended stands, which are necessary to have if you are going to implement our “Stand while you are recording” advice.
 Check out our recommendations: Best Podcasting Gear – detailed guide & recommendations.